iMikie/Semantic-UI-Rails/README.md

 ###Adding validation
 It makes sense to offload as much of the work of validating form fields to the client side as possible.
 It's faster and more interactive for the user.
-You still need to perform validation on the server side to guard against malicious attacks but it's just a final check, not an interactive  user experience that you are trying to program.
+You still need to perform validation on the server side to guard against malicious attacks but it doesn't have to be an interactive user experience.

 SUI defines a format for writing validation rules and provides a rich set of built-in tests you can draw from.
 For example, SUI knows how to validate an email address, a credit card number, a URL, and provides more basic building blocks like `contains`, `regEx[expression] and many more.
 You pass SUI a hash of hashes that indicate which rules apply to which fields in the form.
 Those field variables are referenced by id tag, name tag or data-validate tag.
 Go take a look at [Validation](http://semantic-ui.com/behaviors/form.html) on the Semantic_UI website.
 The support is really quite amazing.

 Validations is one of those areas I had to really get in there with DevTools to get to work.
 "Oh, that's how they're calling it..."
 Remember that you can use DevTools to live deconstruct the Semantic-UI website itself.
 It's just a new framework.

-I create a variable `validations`,  the "hash of hashes" that contains the rules and indicates to which fields they apply.
-Next, I create a settings variable through which I indicate that I'd like error labels to appear pointing to the offending fields rather than a disconnected list at the top or bottom of the screen.
-This gives me auto-complete magically.
-I'll also set callbacks for the succes and failure of the validations.
+First let's create a variable, `validations`.
+This is the "hash of hashes" that contains the rules and indicates to which fields they apply.
+Next, let's create a `settings` variable through which we can indicate that validation to act through the offending fields rather than by placing error messages in a list at the top or bottom of the screen.

+Next we need to submit the form, or at least show you how we would do that.
+As part of our `settings` variable we can set callbacks forthe success and failure of validation.
+In case of success I'm just going to slide up the form which is not needed anymore and make the "Thank you!" div visible.

+Finally, to trigger the validation we initialize our callbacks by calling the `form` method of our SUI form.

 **`signup.js`**